Living Free Recovery Night

 “The LORD’S Spirit has come to me, because he has chosen me to tell the Good News to the poor.
 The LORD has sent me to announce freedom for prisoners, to give sight to the blind, to free everyone who suffers and to say, ‘this is the year the LORD has chosen.’’’
 (Luke 4:18-19, CEV)

 We understand that joining a recovery group is a big step for many.
-We encourage you to connect with Pastor Lemke, who oversees our Living Free Recovery Groups, so that he can answer your questions and help you get plugged in with the leader of your group.
+Pastor Lemke, who oversees our Living Free Recovery Groups, can answer your questions and help you get plugged in with the leader of your group.